CoreySumma/mongoose-playlist/README.md

   3.)
 Click on the "LISTEN" button to enter that playlist<br>

   4.)
-Add/remove/listen to songs freely by copying the embedded/pasting the embedded         Spotify link<br>
+Add/remove/listen to songs freely by copying/pasting the embedded Spotify link<br>

   5.)
 Share your link with friends/family and collabate on your playlists!<br>